AmigaMaster/Simple-Game-Solutions/solutions/E/Elroy and the Aliens-EN.md

 - USE `Guidance module` on Rocket
 - USE `Fuel` on Rocket (`Empty Canister`)
 - USE `Remote control` on Rocket (`Fried Circuit Board`)
-- EXIT rooftop and EXIT your house
+- EXIT rooftop

 #### 2.1.4.
 Living Room

 - >**ACHIEVEMENT:** Good Host
   >- USE Fridge
   >- PICK UP Wundershake (`Wundershake`)
   >- On the Rooftop: USE `Wundershake` on Peggie
+- EXIT your house

 ### 2.2.
 Outside